kaiorosa1/100-days-of-code/r1-log.md

 I've focused on reviewing React and Redux.
 I used thenewboston tutorial to speed up the process.
 I think the only thing I hadn't heard before was about refs but the rest was pretty much a revision of everything I have seen on freeCodeCamp.
 I've changed a bit Rodrigo's portfolio, I think I'll be able to be done with it this weekend.
 I have a lot of features to work on.
 I need to learn how to connect with an API and stuff.
 I started the React and Redux section on FCC.

+### R1D84

+I started working on the details of the Portfolio page.
+The next step is figure out how to add the functionalites.
+I have to work on the transitions of the page.
+I've worked on some React and Redux challenges on FCC.